uchicago-cs/cmsc22000/website/hw/hw4.rst

 For this task, you must provide the following information on Gradescope:

-- Copy-paste the line that is causing the crash.
+- Copy-paste the line that where the crash is happening.
 - Identify the programming error that leads to that crash happening.
 - The before and after version of any lines of code you changed to fix the bug.